 It’s the end of the 2016 U.S. presidential campaign!

 On today’s show – If people could really say what they’re thinking, what’s the first thing you think you would hear?
 This week we’ll listen to the lyrics that President Barack Obama might have been thinking but couldn’t’ say.
-All this while we pour over, live-in-studio, music from the lovely Crissi Cochrane.
+All this while we take in live, in-studio, music from the lovely Crissi Cochrane.

 It’s life, music, talk – all grown up – click on the show link above to go to the show!